Fair Processing Notice

 Details of information collected and used for specific purposes

 Although this is not an exhaustive detailed listing, the following table lists key examples of the purposes and rationale for why we collect and process information.
 For each purpose we have provided information for you on the purpose, including benefits to you as a patient; the type of information used (see definition above); the legal basis identified for the collection and use of information; how we collect and use the information required; data processing activities – listing any third parties we may use for each purpose and information on how to opt out of your information being used for each purpose.
-Further details can be found in the “Related downloads” section at the top of this page.

 • Funding Treatments

 • Continuing Healthcare